STOR 767 Advanced Machine Learning, Course Information, Fall 2025

 Grading (tentative): Grading will be based on homeworks and the final project

-• Training vs. test error, quantifying optimism of the training error
+• Assessing performance: quantifying optimism of the training error

 • Consistency of the LASSO